Course Syllabus: Deep Learning for Robot Perception

 Lectures will take place in-person.

-In-person lectures will be held on Mondays and Wednesdays from 12:00-1:30 PM EST in room CSRB 2246.
-Remote access will be available through Zoom.
+In-person lectures will be held on Mondays and Wednesdays from 12:00-1:30 PM ET in room CSRB 2246.

 Discussion Sections